Z2gK/hhc24-writeup/Act2.md

 Q1: Enter and submit `stay frosty` to start.

-Q2: This question investigates when Noel Boetie received the first phishing email about the breached credential, Noel's email address needs to be identified first using this query:
+Q2: This question investigates when Noel Boetie received the first phishing email about the breached credential.
+Noel's email address needs to be identified first using this query:
 ```
 Employees
 | where name=="Noel Boetie"